MatheusBaldi/cotabox-challenge/README.md

 ### Frontend

+In the project's root directory
 ```
-//In the project's root directory
 cd frontend
 npm i
 npm run dev
 ```

+Everything should be working now, you should be able to access the application on http://127.0.0.1:3000/